zsurka/zsurka.github.io/krrunchy/architecture.md

 - The authentication will be based on OAuth2 framework using Google as the authentication provider
 - The microservices will be accessible via an API gateway.
 - Each microservice will have its own unit tests
 - There will be 2 types of clients - Web based UI and an Android based UI.
-These clients will have theor own unit tests.
+These clients will have their own unit tests.

 ## Technology Choices
 1. PostgreSQL for al the DBs